Compliance Fines & Settlements

 Our free training presentation provides an ideal platform to help your employees understand what 6MLD means and the responsibilities they have as employees to ensure your business is up-to-date on this Directive.

-Bribery & Corruption Fines
+Bribery & corruption fines

-The Bribery Act creates a "strict liability" offence for companies in the UK that fail to prevent bribery by their staff, agents, subsidiaries and other 'associated persons'.
 If an associated person offers or pays a bribe on a company's behalf, that company can face unlimited fines even if they didn't sanction the bribe or know about the bribe payment.
 The only defence available to a company in this position is having "adequate procedures" to prevent bribery.

 Due to the nature of bribery's financial gains, disgorgement is often the most significant penalty firms face.
 This dwarfs the actual fine by an enormous amount.